CityOfZion/neo-privatenet-docker/README.md

 ## Copy wallets from docker image to neo-gui

-Note : You won't need this step if you used `./create_wallet.sh` or `./docker_run_and_create_wallet.sh` in the previous step (The multiparty signature and neo/gas extraction should already be done).
+Note: You won't need this step if you used `./create_wallet.sh` or `./docker_run_and_create_wallet.sh` in the previous step (The multiparty signature and neo/gas extraction should already be done).

 Once your docker image is running, use the following commands to copy each node's wallet to your neo-gui home directory in preparation for multiparty signature and neo/gas extraction.
 Note: all four must be copied.